Carly Fiorina On Criminal Justice Reform

 Party lines and politics aside, Carly Fiorina isn’t the first – and hopefully won’t be the last – to suggest that addiction in America should be treated more like the medical condition it is, as opposed to a crime.
 Addiction treatment can work, but there has to be an opportunity for it.

 If you’re struggling with your own addiction, we can help.
 We can also help you find the care you need for a loved one.
 Don’t wait another day.
 We’re here 24/7.
-Give us a call: 1-800-861-1768.Tags: 2016 presidency, drug laws, Mental Health Parity and Addiction Equity Act of 2008
+Give us a call: 1-800-861-1768.Tags: drug laws, Mental Health Parity and Addiction Equity Act of 2008